 Registration and certification requirements for taking and passing this examination are not controlled by Concorde, but by outside agencies, and are subject to change by the agency without notice.
 Therefore, Concorde cannot guarantee that graduates will be eligible to take this exam, at all or at any specific time, regardless of their eligibility status upon enrollment.

 Course Descriptions

-The course of study involves the fundamentals of Dental Radiography, safety, intra-oral radiography basics, the bisecting technique, the paralleling technique, extraoral radiography, dental film types, and film processing.
+The course of study involves the fundamentals of Dental Radiography, safety, intraoral radiography basics, the bisecting technique, the paralleling technique, extraoral radiography, traditional FMX mounting, Rinn assembly, positioning, and sensor exposure.

 Satisfactory Academic Progress Policy